Zoot (band)

-Zoot were a pop rock band formed in Adelaide, South Australia, in 1964 as Down the Line.
+Zoot were an Australian pop rock band formed in Adelaide, South Australia, in 1964 as Down the Line.
 They changed their name to Zoot in 1967 and by 1968 had relocated to Melbourne.
-They had a top-five hit on the Go-Set national singles chart with a heavy rock cover of The Beatles' ballad "Eleanor Rigby" released in 1970, but they disbanded in May 1971.
+They had a top-five hit on the Go-Set national singles chart with a heavy rock cover of the Beatles' ballad "Eleanor Rigby" released in 1970, but they disbanded in May 1971.

-Mainstay bass guitarist, Beeb Birtles, was later a founder of Little River Band in 1975, and their guitarist singer-songwriter, Rick Springfield, who moved to the United States in 1972, achieved international fame as a solo artist, songwriter and actor.
+Mainstay members were Beeb Birtles on bass guitar, later a founder of Little River Band in 1975, and Darryl Cotton on lead vocals, later a solo artist and then a television presenter.
+Their guitarist and singer-songwriter, Rick Springfield, from 1969 to 1971, moved to the United States in 1972 and achieved international fame as a solo artist, songwriter and actor.
 Zoot reunited for the Rick Springfield and Friends cruise in November 2011.
+Darryl Cotton was diagnosed with liver cancer in May 2012 and died in July 2012.

 Career

 1964–1968: Early years

-In 1964, Plympton High School mates John D'Arcy, Gordon Rawson and Gerard Bertlekamp (later known as Beeb Birtles) began to learn and play popular songs of the day.
+In 1964, Plympton High School friends John D'Arcy, Gordon Rawson and Gerard Bertlekamp (later known as Beeb Birtles) began to learn and play popular songs of the day.
 Ted Higgins was added and the band was named Times Unlimited.
-They were joined by Darryl Cotton, lead vocalist from local rivals, The Murmen and were renamed Down the Line from The Hollies' version of Roy Orbison's song "Go Go Go (Down the Line)".
-Down the Line performed covers of English Mod groups: The Hollies, The Move, The Who and The Small Faces in many clubs and discos around Adelaide, gradually gathering a following.
+They were joined by Darryl Cotton, lead vocalist from local rivals the Murmen and were renamed Down the Line from The Hollies' version of Roy Orbison's song "Go Go Go (Down the Line)".
+Down the Line performed covers of English Mod groups such as the Hollies, the Move, the Who and the Small Faces in many clubs and discos around Adelaide, gradually gathering a following.

-In May 1967, Darryl Sambell, who also managed rising singer, Johnny Farnham, used Down the Line as session musicians on demo recordings which secured Farnham a contract with EMI Records.
-After recording with Farnham, Down the Line were approached by Adelaide-based promoters, Alan Hale and Doc Neeson, who were interested in band management and suggested to change their name to Zoot.
+In May 1967, Darryl Sambell, who also managed rising singer Johnny Farnham, used Down the Line as session musicians on demo recordings which secured Farnham a contract with EMI Records.
+After recording with Farnham, Down the Line were approached by Adelaide-based promoters Alan Hale and Doc Neeson who were interested in band management and suggested to change their name to "Zoot".

 Zoot were playing some original material in their set and by early 1968 decided to move to Melbourne.
-D'Arcy didn't want to go and was replaced on guitar by Steve Stone.
+D'Arcy did not want to go and was replaced on guitar by Steve Stone.